perryf/Star-Wars-Wiki/README.md

 ## Technologies Used
 * This site was built on Ruby on Rails
-* Other tools used were ActiveRecord, CSS, HTML, GIT
+* Other tools used were ActiveRecord, Web APIs(SWAPI/Flickr) CSS, HTML, Git

 ## Data Collecting/Outsourcing